 Monterey remains one of the most chillingly stunning places I’ve ever visited.
 Traveling there felt more like going home than getting off the plane in Massachusetts did!
 Riding down those endless seaside drives with an eye to the cold surf-break, peeking at otters and pinnipeds of all varieties, pulling my hat securely around my ears as I investigated the shells, crabs, and shipwrecked kelp that cover the rocky shores…it’s the wild ocean, the Romantic “sublime,” as I never imagined it before.
 Somebody call the Hudson River School!

 This state beach was our first stop after a 4 AM drive from San Francisco.
-As we’d just flown in from the Big Island that very morning, the size of the waves took my breath away!
-Just days ago I had been splashing around like a selkie in Hawai’i.
-I surely couldn’t swim laps in these Californian breakers–Kona in summer this isn’t!
+The size of the waves took my breath away!

 If you ever thought that my favorite Russian painter, Ivan Aivazovsky, exaggerated the beautiful oceanic interplay of water and golden light…nope!
 He captured it perfectly.